 (c) any other matters arising out of the performance of the Board’s functions that are, in the opinion of the Board, of such significance as to require reporting.

-(2) The annual report submitted by the accountable authority of the Department under the Financial Management Act 2006 Part 5 is to include the report of the Board under subsection (1).
+(2) The annual report submitted by the accountable authority of the Department under the Financial Management Act 2006 Part 5 must include the report of the Board under subsection (1).

+[Section 114 amended: No. 3 of 2023 s.
+87.]

 115. Teacher Registration Board Account

-(1) An agency special purpose account called the Teacher Registration Board Account is to be established under the Financial Management Act 2006 section 16.
+(1) An agency special purpose account called the Teacher Registration Board Account must be established under the Financial Management Act 2006 section 16.

-(2) The Teacher Registration Board Account is to be administered by the CEO.
+(2) The Teacher Registration Board Account must be administered by the CEO.

 (3) The Teacher Registration Board Account must be credited with the following —